Fenthion: Degradation in nature

 Photodegradation and biodegradation are common mechanisms of fenthion degradation in the environment.
 In the atmosphere, vapor phase fenthion reacts rapidly with photochemically produced hydroxyl radicals, and its half-life is about 5 hours.
 In soil and water, photodegradation is again predominant mechanism if there is enough presence of sunlight.

 Under normal aquatic environment, half-life of fenthion in water is 2.9 to 21.1 days.
 It may be photodynamically, chemically or biologically degraded.
 The degradation mechanisms can be hydrolysis, oxidation, and/or alkylation-dealkylation, which are dependent on the presence of light, temperature, alkali, or enzymatic activity.

 In soil, fenthion degradation ranges from four to six weeks and it occurs through photodegradation as well as anaerobic or non-photolytic organisms.
 However, soil particles strongly adsorb fenthion making it less susceptible to percolate with water through the soil.

 Regulation

 India

 Fenthion was used in India for more than 30 years as a larvicide for control of mosquito larvae.
-The compound was on the review list of Central Insecticide Board in India and they decided to ban the product due to high toxicity for usage.
-The product cannot be manufactured in India after January 2017.
-The government of India has released the Gazzetta notification with that effect of banning many toxic insecticides such as fenthion and DDVP.
+The compound was on the review list of Central Insecticide Board in India and they decided to ban the product due to high toxicity concerns.
+All manufacture after January 2017 was banned.
+Subsequently a complete ban order, barring all import and usage was issued in August 2018.